Avaiga/taipy-doc/docs/manuals/studio/config.md

 - "Reveal file in explorer view": Visual Studio Code will select and focus on the file item in the project's files in the Explorer pane.
-- "Show view": creates a view on the configuration file that represents the entire content of the configuration file as a [global graph](#the-graph-view), so you can see all the configuration elements and how they relate to each other.
+- "Show view": creates a view from the configuration file that represents all the configuration elements as a [global graph](#the-graph-view), so you can see all the elements and how they relate to each other.

 ## Configuring Data Nodes